UMUAS/Nav2025-2026/README.md

 Send drone camera video stream to ground control station where it will be recorded and used for 3D mapping where a user can measure distances between selected points.

 ## Progress
-- [ ] Easy - DepthAI script that sends a compressed (MJPEG or H264 or H265) video stream to the ground control station.
-All frames are then collected for the next task.
+- [ ] Easy - DepthAI script that sends a IMU + Color + Depth streams to the ground control station.
+All frames are then collected for 3D mapping.
-- [ ] Medium - Create a 3D map from the collected frames using SpectacularAI SDK.
+- [ ] Medium - Create a 3D map from the collected frames.
+Libraries: [nvblox](https://nvidia-isaac.github.io/nvblox/), Spectacular AI
-- [ ] Easy - Implement a distance measurement tool for the 3D map
+- [ ] Easy - Implement a distance measurement tool for the 3D map (might not be needed if the 3D mapping library can already do it)
+- [ ] Easy - Payload loading/unloading script

 # Task 2
 ## Stage 1 - Target detection & Initialization